tantodefi/speedrunLUKSO-challenges/README.md

 ![chall-0-yarn-account](https://github.com/scaffold-eth/se-2-challenges/assets/2486142/c34df8c9-9793-4a76-849b-170fae7fd0f0)

-⛽️ You will need to send ETH to your deployer address with your wallet, or get it from a public faucet of your chosen network.
+⛽️ You will need to send LYXt to your deployer address with your wallet, or get it from a public faucet for the LUKSO testnet network.

-> Some popular Sepolia faucets are the [Alchemy Faucet](https://sepoliafaucet.com/), [Infura Faucet](https://www.infura.io/faucet/sepolia), and [Google Cloud Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).
+> The LUKSO testnet faucet can be found [here](https://faucet.testnet.lukso.network/).
+Simply click the button at the bottom of the page to 'tweet' the request for funds and make sure to copy in your deployer address.
+You will need a twitter/X account to use the faucet.

 > ⚔️ Side Quest: Keep a 🧑‍🎤 [punkwallet.io](https://punkwallet.io) on your phone's home screen and keep it loaded with testnet eth. 🧙‍♂️ You'll look like a wizard when you can fund your deployer address from your phone in seconds.

 🚀 Deploy your NFT smart contract with `yarn deploy`.

-> 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `sepolia` **OR** you can `yarn deploy --network sepolia`.
+> 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `luksoTestnet` **OR** you can `yarn deploy --network sepolia`.

+🎉 Congrats!
+You've just deployed very first contract to LUKSO testnet!
+There's only one problem...
+You just deployed an ERC721 contract which is the old NFT standard.
+LUKSO is a new EVM-layer 1 chain powered by new solidity standards - instead of ERC's they're called LSP's (LUKSO standards Proposals).
+Continue on in the next section to learn about the new NFT standard LSP8.

 ---

+## Checkpoint 4: 💡 Learn the differences between ERC721 and LSP8! ⚡

+#TODO:
+- summarize differences of erc721 and lsp8
+- show how to modify 'YourCollectible.sol' to be an LSP8
+- redeploy the final 'YourLSP8Collectible.sol'
+- show how to setMetadata.ts for the newly deployed lsp8

+---

-## Checkpoint 4: 🚢 Ship your frontend! 🚁
+## Checkpoint 5: 🚢 Ship your frontend! 🚁

-> ✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia` :
+> ✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.luksoTestnet` :

 ![chall-0-scaffold-config](https://github.com/scaffold-eth/se-2-challenges/assets/12072395/ff03bda0-66c6-4907-a9ad-bc8587da8036)